 We have hair all over our bodies, but as time goes by, we are losing more and more of it naturally.
-Where our ancestors had hair all over their bodies, we now only have body hair in a few select locations.
-If you’re not a fan of body hair, then it’s likely that you’ve already heard of depilation.
+Our ancestors had hair all over their bodies; we now only have body hair in a few select locations.
+If you're not a fan of body hair, then it's likely that you've already heard of depilation.

 By the end of our guide, you'll be a male grooming expert who can keep his junk in perfect order.
 If you need the tools for it, feel free to check out The Perfect Package 3.0.

 What is Depilation?

 Before we get to the details of how you can depilate your pubic hair, we're going to look at what depilation is to make sure that everyone is on the same page.
 Depilation is a simple term that is used to refer to the removal of hair.
 Typically, it is only used when referring to facial hair and body hair and not hair found on the head.